-- 4 ounces cream cheese, room temperature
+- 4 ounces cream cheese room temperature

-- 6 tablespoons butter, room temperature
+- 6 tablespoons butter room temperature

-- ¼ teaspoon mint extract (or ⅛ teaspoon mint oil)
+- 1/4 teaspoon mint extract or ⅛ teaspoon mint oil

-- 2½ cups powdered sugar
+- 2 1/2 cups powdered sugar

-- ½ cup mini chocolate chips
+- 1/2 cup mini chocolate chips

-- 12 ounces dark chocolate (for dipping)
+- 12 ounces dark chocolate for dipping

 - Cream together cream cheese, butter and mint extract until smooth.
 Beat in powdered sugar until smooth.
 Gently stir in chocolate chips.
 Chill the filling for at least 3 hours.